-NHTSA finds that Mazda has provided adequate reasons for its belief that the antitheft device for its vehicle line is likely to be as effective in reducing and deterring motor vehicle theft as compliance with the partsmarking requirements of the theft prevention standard.
+However, separately, NHTSA also finds that Mazda has provided adequate reasons for its belief that the antitheft device for its vehicle line is likely to be as effective in reducing and deterring motor vehicle theft as compliance with the parts-marking requirements of the theft prevention standard.
 This conclusion is based on the information Mazda provided about its antitheft device.
-NHTSA believes, based on Mazda's supporting evidence, that the antitheft device described for its vehicle line is likely to be as effective in reducing and deterring motor vehicle theft as compliance with the parts-marking requirements of the theft prevention standard.
+NHTSA believes, based on Mazda's supporting evidence, that the antitheft device described for its vehicle line is likely to be as effective in reducing and deterring motor vehicle theft as compliance with the partsmarking requirements of the theft prevention standard.

-The agency concludes that Mazda's antitheft device will provide four types of performance features listed in section 543.6(a)(3): promoting activation; preventing defeat or circumvention of the device by unauthorized persons; preventing operation of the vehicle by unauthorized entrants; and ensuring the reliability and durability of the device.
+The agency concludes that Mazda's antitheft device will provide four types of performance features listed in section 543.6(a)(3): Promoting activation; preventing defeat or circumvention of the device by unauthorized persons; preventing operation of the vehicle by unauthorized entrants; and ensuring the reliability and durability of the device.

 The agency notes that 49 CFR part 541, Appendix A-1, identifies those lines that are exempted from the theft prevention standard for a given model year.
 49 CFR 543.8(f) contains publication requirements incident to the disposition of all part 543 petitions.
-Advanced listing, including the release of future product nameplates, the beginning model year for which the petition is granted and a general description of the antitheft device is necessary in order to notify law enforcement agencies of new vehicle lines exempted from the parts-marking requirements of the theft prevention
+Advanced listing, including the release of future product nameplates, the beginning model year for which the petition is granted and a general description of the antitheft device is necessary in order to notify law enforcement agencies of new vehicle lines exempted from the parts-marking requirements of the theft prevention standard.

 If Mazda decides not to use the exemption for its requested vehicle line, the manufacturer must formally notify the agency.
-If such a decision is made, the line must be fully marked as required by 49 CFR 541.5 and 541.6 (marking of major component parts and replacement parts).
+If such a decision is made, the line must be fully marked as required by 49 CFR 541.5 and 541.6

+(marking of major component parts and replacement parts).

 NHTSA notes that if a manufacturer to which an exemption has been granted wishes in the future to modify the device on which the exemption is based, the company may have to submit a petition to modify the exemption.
 Section 543.8(d) states that a part 543 exemption applies only to vehicles that belong to a line exempted under this part and equipped with the antitheft device on which the line's exemption is based.
-Further, section 543.10(c)(2) provides for the submission of petitions "to modify an exemption to permit the use of an antitheft device similar to but differing from the one specified in the exemption."
-8
+Further, section 543.10(c)(2) provides for the submission of petitions to modify an exemption to permit the use of an antitheft device similar to but differing from the one specified in the exemption."8

-For the foregoing reasons, the agency hereby announces a grant in full of Mazda's petition for exemption for the confidential vehicle line from the partsmarking requirements of 49 CFR part 541, beginning with its MY 2024 vehicles.
+For the foregoing reasons, the agency hereby announces a grant in full of Mazda's petition for exemption for the confidential vehicle line from the partsmarking requirements of 49 CFR part 541, beginning with its MY 2023 vehicles.

-Issued under authority delegated in 49 CFR 1.95, 501.5 and 501.8.
+Issued under authority delegated in $49\ \text{CFR}$ 1.95 and 501.8.

-Jane H. Doherty,

-Director, Office of International Policy, Fuel Economy & Consumer Standards.
+Raymond R. Posten,

+Associate Administrator for Rulemaking.
 [FR Doc.
-2022-17105 Filed 8-9-22; 8:45 am]

-BILLING CODE 4910-59-P
+2021-09983 Filed 5-11-21; 8:45 am] BILLING CODE 4910-59-P